 Surprised!
 But yes, breakthrough research has demonstrated that a group of genetic markers can form the basis for more accurate diagnoses of a blood test for PTSD.
 By analyzing the biomarker gene expression signatures the researchers have identified certain genes that can help to recognize more symptoms of PTSD and improve the treatment accuracy.

 Well; Yes.
 A good idea to improve immediate physical safety and issues involved in a traumatic event can be resolved by having proper disaster-preparedness training.
 Such training can offer preventive factors against developing PTSD.

 Thus, if you experience any of these Post Traumatic Stress Disorder symptoms for more than a month following a traumatic event, it’s important to seek medical attention or consult the Best Neurologist in India near you or book an appointment with Credihealth.
-You can easily cope up with condition by following proper treatment, support and move ahead in your life.
+You can easily cope with the condition by following proper treatment, and support and moving ahead in your life.